-Computer Science ATAR prepares students for a society that is increasingly reliant on Information Technology.
+Computer Science ATAR prepares students for a society that is increasingly reliant on Information Technology taking advantage of artificial intelligence to leverage their skills.
 Students utilise and enhance established analysis and algorithm design skills to create innovative digital solutions to real-world problems.
 In the process, students develop problem solving, computational, algorithmic and systems thinking skills which can be successfully applied to problems across domains outside Information Technology.

-This course provides students with a sound understanding of Computer Science to support students pursuing further studies and employment in other areas, including Science, Technology, Engineering, Mathematics and Business, all of which are underpinned and driven by advances in Computer Science.
+This course provides students with a sound understanding of Computer Science to support students pursuing further studies and employment in other areas, including Science, Technology, Cybersecurity of systems and personal information, Engineering, Mathematics and Business, all of which are underpinned and driven by advances in Computer Science.
 The field of Computer Science is driven by innovative and creative thinkers.
 Computing jobs are highly paid, and lead in terms of flexible work arrangements, reporting high levels of job satisfaction.

-Topics covered in this course include: coding and software development, databases, data security, hardware, software and networks.
+Further extension Topics covered in this course include: coding and software development, databases, data security, hardware, software and networks.

 Project 40%

 Theory Test 10%

 Practical Test 10%

 Examination 40%

 Note - A detailed assessment outline will be provided to students at the commencement of the course.